stisti/jenkins-app/README.rst

 1. Double-click on Jenkins.app
 2. If this is the first time you have run Jenkins.app, it will download the actual Jenkins server software.
 3. When the Jenkins server is ready to run, a dialog will be shown, asking if you want to customize the command-line used to start the Jenkins server.
-The command-line is explained at https://wiki.jenkins-ci.org/display/JENKINS/Starting+and+Accessing+Jenkins You can also leave the command-line empty.
+The command-line is explained at https://wiki.jenkins-ci.org/display/JENKINS/Starting+and+Accessing+Jenkins.
+You can also leave the command-line empty to go with the defaults.
 4. Click on OK to start the Jenkins server.
-5. Open your web browser and go to http://localhost:8080, unless you changed specified a different port on the command line.
+5. Open your web browser and go to http://localhost:8080, unless you specified a different port on the command line.

 Stopping Jenkins
 ===========